 Slight diversion: I did come across a 17th-century pumpkin pie recipe from England, but it's not at all like modern “custard in a pie shell” pies we see today.

-American scones are usually designed to be eaten alone, though a light glaze on top is very common.
+American scones are usually designed to be eaten alone, though a light glaze or frosting drizzle on top is very common.
 They generally have a lot “going on” without any toppings added.
 British scones have a much plainer flavour profile, and are designed to be topped with things like clotted cream, butter, lemon curd, and/or preserves.

 American scones use much more butter than British scones, and they usually have quite a bit more sugar.
 The extra butter is what makes them so much more dense.
 It's not really a good or bad thing, as British scones pile on plenty of sugar (in the form of preserves/jam) and butter or clotted cream as toppings.